 How Can I Implement the Discipline Fund in my Portfolio?

 The Discipline Fund operates best as a core holding in a diversified portfolio because of its diversification and tax efficient countercyclical rebalancing approach.
 While it can comprise an entire portfolio on its own, it’s best utilized in combination with other diversified holdings to help the investor meet all of their financial needs.
+We prefer to use the Discipline Fund inside our All Duration strategy because its multi-asset structure is similar to a 10 year duration instrument.
+This is optimal for a core moderate duration holding in a more diversified portfolio because of its tax efficient countercyclical rebalancing methdology.

 - 35% Diversified cash/bonds for liquidity & income.